-The Nevada eviction laws provide for two separate proceedings: a summary proceeding and a formal one depending on whether the landlord wishes to combine the unlawful detainer action with a request for a money judgment.
+The Nevada eviction process provides for two separate proceedings: a summary proceeding and a formal one, depending on whether the landlord wishes to combine the unlawful detainer action with a request for a money judgment.

 Under no circumstances may a landlord take action against the tenant to evict him or her without following the summary or formal proceedings.
 A landlord who engages in non-judicial conduct to force the tenant to leave may be subject to significant damages by the tenant.
 This includes changing the locks and preventing the tenant access to the leased unit or property or does any other action to shutout the tenant, or who has utility services such as heat and electricity stopped.

 Nevada Eviction Notice to Pay Rent or Quit

 The majority of evictions concern nonpayment of rent.
 In a Nevada eviction process concerning nonpayment of rent, the landlord must first serve or post a 5-Day Notice to Pay Rent or Quit.
 If the tenant pays weekly, it is a 4-Day Notice.
 A summary eviction cannot be used if the landlord wishes to obtain a money judgment as part of the action.

 To survive a legal challenge for insufficiency, the Notice should include the following:

 - That the tenant can cure the deficiency by paying the total amount owed within 3 days of service.